 Q: What is the PIMCO Credit Absolute Return strategy, and how does it target its objectives?
 Helsing: The PIMCO Credit Absolute Return strategy is a diversified, absolute-return-oriented global credit strategy.
-Because it is not constrained by a traditional credit benchmark, it can void exposures to maturities, sectors or regions that may have high weights in an index but unattractive investment profiles.
+Because it is not constrained by a traditional credit benchmark, it can avoid exposures to maturities, sectors or regions that may have high weights in an index but unattractive investment profiles.
 The strategy has significant discretion to allocate actively across a broad range of global credit sectors, including investment grade, high yield, emerging market bonds, bank loans, municipal bonds, convertible bonds and credit default swaps.
 It can take both long and short exposures as it seeks to maximize risk-adjusted total returns across a variety of market conditions.

 We launched the Credit Absolute Return strategy in August 2011.
 It is a natural extension of the corporate credit solutions PIMCO has developed for clients for more than a decade.
 Our focus is on delivering capital gains through the identification of companies that are operating in industries or countries experiencing above-average growth rates as well as in areas with strong asset coverage.
 To help the strategy achieve its absolute return objective, it also has the ability to pivot, taking on greater exposure to credit when spreads are attractive and, conversely, reducing the overall exposure when necessary.